Acta Botanica Brasilica

-Acta Botanica Brasilica is a quarterly peer-reviewed scientific journal published by the Brazilian Society of Botany.
+Acta Botanica Brasilica is a peer-reviewed scientific journal published by the Brazilian Society of Botany.
 It was established in 1987 and publishes original articles in all areas of botany, basic or applied.
-Articles are in Portuguese, Spanish, or English.
-The journal publishes original articles on all aspects of plant (including algae) and fungi biology.
+The journal publishes original articles on all aspects of plant (including algae) and fungi biology, in English.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2013/2014 impact factor of 0.553, ranking it 159th out of 188 journals in the category "Plant Sciences".